mozilla/glean/docs/user/reference/metrics/timing_distribution.md

         metrics.pages.page_load.stop_and_accumulate(self.timer_id)
 ```

-The Python bindings also have a context manager for measuring time:
+The Python SDK also has a context manager for measuring time:

 ```Python
 with metrics.pages.page_load.measure():